 Clio Logo

 A bronze monument to Clio, the Greek muse of history, was dedicated at this location on the Guilford Courthouse National Military Park grounds on July 3, 1909.
-Professor of Literature Charles Alphonso Smith delivered a dedication speech at the statue’s unveiling which centered on the importance of history within a democratic government.
-In 1942, local officials decided to remove the monument from the park so that its bronze could be utilized to create more weapons for the war effort.
+University of North Carolina Professor of Literature Charles Alphonso Smith delivered a dedication speech at the statue’s unveiling, which centered on the importance of history within a democratic society.
+The statue was one of several landmarks that were removed from the battlefield park in 1937 as part of a decision to center the commemorative landscape on the Revolutionary War.
+The statue was placed in storage at that time, and in 1942, local officials decided to remove the monument from the park so that its bronze could be used as weaponry in support of the war effort.

 This copper and bronze statue was removed from the park and melted into ammunition in 1942.
 Clio was one of many monuments and hundreds of historic cannon donated as scrap to the War Salvage Board.